Fog and cloud both the computing platforms offer the company to manage their communication effectively and efficiently.

 It provides access to the entry point of the different service providers to compute, store, communicate, and process data over the networking area.

-It is difficult for a cloud platform to respond on time to each device, sensor, and application on time as a large amount of data is generated and transferred over the internet.
+It is difficult for a cloud platform to respond on time to each device, sensor, and application on time as the amount of data generation and transfer over the internet is huge.

 Fog computing is deployed by using nodes over the network.
 Firstly the signal is transmitted from an IoT device, and then data is sent through a protocol gateway at each node.